gitbls/rxapp/README.md

           * By default the comment in the public key will be 'user@host'
           * Specifying a useful *keycomment* makes it easier to identify the key when you look at `~/.ssh/authorized_keys` and is critical if you use multiple keys so you can easily identify each one.
       * When you create the key you'll be prompted for a passphrase for the key.
-This is highly recommended for increased. `keychain` and/or `ssh-agent` make using passphrase-protected keys quite tolerable.
+This is highly recommended for increased security. `keychain` and/or `ssh-agent` make using passphrase-protected keys quite tolerable.
       * If you use `keychain` or `ssh-agent` you'll typically only enter it once per system reboot
       * Make sure that you save the new key in `~/.ssh` (aka `/home/yourusername/.ssh`)
       * Expert tip: Can also add -O source-address=ip.ad.dr.0/24 for instance, to restrict the key to those